DataDog/datadog-agent/pkg/clusteragent/admission/mutate/agent_sidecar/README.md

 ## Expected Behaviour

+The table below shows the expected behaviour when the feature is enabled.

+Note that currently we only support creating 1 selector and 1 profile (config override).
+Creating multiple selectors and/or overrides will result in not registering any webhook.

 | Custom Selectors / Profiles Set | Provider Set       | Provider Supported | Expected Behaviour                                                                                                                                      |
 |---------------------------------|--------------------|--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | :x:                             | :heavy_check_mark: | :heavy_check_mark: | Agent sidecar should be injected on pods having the provider label key set (`agent.datadoghq.com/sidecar: <provider>`)                                  |